 30 years after UI shooting, firearm restrictions have gotten looser

-After the fatal shooting at the UI in 1991, legislators said the incident would not limit gun access.
-30 years later, their predictions ring true.
+After the fatal shooting at the University of Iowa in 1991, legislators said the incident would not limit gun access.
+Thirty years later, their predictions ring true.

 October 31, 2021